How to Store Magnesium Chloride

 As your trusted partner in chemical supply, Lab Alley is always striving to meet the growing demands of our customers.
 We want you to be able to access all of your chemical needs in one place, along with streamlined online ordering and fast shipping.

-Due to popular demand from our valued clientele, Lab Alley's Magnesium Chloride is available in a range of sizes to suit various commercial, laboratory, and personal needs.
+Due to popular demand from our valued clientele, Lab Alley's magnesium chloride is available in a range of purities and packaging options to suit various commercial, laboratory, and personal needs.